-This was a British unrealised plan to seize a number of the islands, including Rhodes or Léros, of the Italian-held Dodecanese islands group after the expected success of ‘Compass’ (i) in North Africa (1940/41).
+'Mandibles' (i) was a British unrealised plan to seize a number of the islands, including Rhodes or Léros, of the Italian-held Dodecanese islands group in the south-eastern part of the Aegean Sea after the expected success of 'Compass' (i) in North Africa (1940/41).

 The whole scheme foundered on the objections of Admiral Sir Andrew Cunningham, who appreciated that to secure relatively small strategic advantages his Mediterranean Fleet would have to provide naval cover under very disadvantageous conditions of Axis air superiority.